Unipisa/WeaviateNET/README.md

             var a = data.ToObject<Movie[]>();

 ## Previous changes

+### version 1.21.1.2
+- Now it is possible to define fields in classes that are not mapped to Weaviate properties if annotated with JsonIgnore attribute.

 ### version 1.21.1.1
 Now the *DateTime?* type is supported.
 The library will convert the DateTime? to